materialsvirtuallab/matgl/docs/tutorials/Training a M3GNet Potential with PyTorch Lightning.md

 ---
 layout: default
-title: tutorials/Training a M3GNet Potential with PyTorch Lightning.md
+title: Training a M3GNet Potential with PyTorch Lightning.md
 nav_exclude: true
 ---

 # Introduction

 This notebook demonstrates how to fit a M3GNet potential using PyTorch Lightning with MatGL.